chensihai/is_minedigital_scam/README.md

-# is_minedigital_scam
+# is minedigital.xyz scam website
 Yes, http://minedigital.xyz is a scam website.

+# Why?
-Why? http://minedigital.xyz duplicate the UI of https://minedigital.exchange, and https://minedigital.exchange refused to take any garantee for http://minedigital.xyz
+http://minedigital.xyz duplicate the UI of https://minedigital.exchange, and https://minedigital.exchange refused to take any garantee for http://minedigital.xyz

 This is an email answer from https://minedigital.exchange supports.
 Hello Simon,